Wishing Piece Raid RNG (CFW)

 PKHeX/LiveHeX Overview

-LiveHeX is a feature of the Auto Legality Mod plugin that is used to read the details of Max Raid dens while we are playing the game, we can connect to LiveHeX using sys-botbase, a Switch program that was installed earlier.
+LiveHeX is a feature of the Auto-Legality Mod plugin that is used to read the details of Max Raid dens while we are playing the game.
+We connect to LiveHeX using sys-botbase, a Switch program that was installed earlier.

 LiveHeX Connectivity